 Q6.
 Will I have to share a room?

 The likelihood is that you will probably have to share a room with at least one other volunteer during your Conservation Week.
-Accommodation is either dormitory-style, with bunk-beds, or chalet rooms, with single or double beds available.
-We try to ensure that shared rooms are single-sex and double beds are taken by either couples or individuals.
+Accommodation is dormitory-style, with either bunk-beds single beds.
+We try to ensure that shared rooms are single-sex.

 Q7.
 Can I share a room with my friend/ partner?